qubic-li/client/README.md

-f# qubic.li - Client
+# qubic.li - Client
 This is the main client component from qubic.li.
-It connects to the backend api and receives tasks to perform.
+It connects to the backend API and receives tasks to perform.

 The Client runs on Docker, Windows and Linux.
 Below you find the instructions how to use it.